Explore Peru's Andean Paradise

 Lake Titicaca

-Activities: Visit the floating Uros Islands, explore Taquile or Amantani islands, and learn about local cultures.
+Activities: Visit floating Uros Islands, explore Taquile and Amantani islands.

 Specialties: Trout, quinoa soup.

-Activities: Explore Arequipa's white stone city and visit the Colca Canyon to see condors.
+Activities: Explore white stone city, visit Colca Canyon to see condors.

 Specialties: Rocoto relleno, chupe de camarones.